-Sanity collects and uses your personal data strictly within the legal limits of the data protection law of the Kingdom of Norway and, as of 25 May 2018, the EU General Data Protection Regulation no. 2016/679 as incorporated in Norwegian law.
+Sanity collects and uses your personal data strictly within the legal limits of the data protection law of the Kingdom of Norway, the EU General Data Protection Regulation no. 2016/679 and UK GDPR (collectively, the "GDPR") as incorporated in Norwegian law, in addition to applicable data protection laws in the United States, including but not limited to, the California Consumer Privacy Act (“CCPA”).
 Terms that we use in this document like "personal data", "processing", "data controller" and "data processor" shall have the meaning as defined therein.

-- Details of third party service providers and other personal data we collect and use when you visit our website Sanity.io and in Section 3
+Details of third party service providers and other personal data we collect and use when you visit our website Sanity.io in Appendix 1.

 Please address any requests regarding privacy to email@example.com or write to us at the postal address stated above.

 1. Overview of personal data we collect and use